destaben/challenge-sre/README.md

 # SRE Challenge

-Terraform script that deploy a full infrastructure in AWS, with application deploy pipeline and SMS alerting.
+Terraform script that deploys a full infrastructure in AWS, with deploy pipeline and SMS alerting.

 ## Prerequisites